yochaigal/cairn/wip/2e/wilderness-exploration.md

 - For each night the party skips the **Make Camp** action, each PC adds one **Fatigue** to their inventory.
 - At the start of each day, roll on the [**Weather**](#weather) table for the appropriate season.

+#### Hex Crawls
+For hexcrawls, treat each hex as 6 miles.
+Characters can therefore travel up to 3 hexes per day.
+Otherwise treat "areas" above as hexes (e.g. **Getting Lost** places you in an adjacent hex).

 ## Wilderness Actions
 ### Travel
 - The party travels up to 6 miles.
 Obvious locations, features, and terrain of nearby areas are revealed according to their distance.